 The vast majority of voters—82 percent—think birth control should be covered in health insurance plans, even if employers are morally opposed to it.In May 2017, President Trump signed a "religious freedom" executive order, calling for new regulations that would harm women’s access to birth control and on October 6, the administration issued them.
 The new regulations create a sweeping religious exemption to the ACA’s contraception coverage benefit: They allow any corporation or university to use religion to deny their employees and students coverage for birth control.
 But whether a woman uses birth control should be up to her, not her boss or university.

-We have been fighting and will continue to fight for our neighbors because for-profit corporations and non-profit institutions should not be allowed to use religion as a reason to deny access to contraception.
+We have filed a lawsuit against these regulations and will continue to fight for our neighbors because for-profit corporations and non-profit institutions should not be allowed to use religion as a reason to deny access to contraception.
 We will file comments on these regulations and will file a lawsuit in court.
 Failure to provide this coverage threatens women's health and equality.

 Just weeks after Trump signed his “religious freedom” executive order, Vox published a leaked draft of the regulations.
 Read how we immediately responded on behalf of women whose coverage for this critical healthcare is at risk.